-an organisation, or your project partner is an organisation, included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme' (www.nationalredress.gov.au)
+- an organisation, or your project partner is an organisation, included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme'

-- an employer of 100 or more employees that has not complied with the Workplace Gender Equality Act (2012). - an individual - a partnership - a trust (however, an incorporated trustee may apply on behalf of a trust) - a Commonwealth, State, Territory or local government body (including government business enterprises).
+- an employer of 100 or more employees that has not complied with the Workplace Gender Equality Act (2012).

+- income tax exempt

+- an individual

+- a partnership

+- a Regional Development Australia Committee

+- an unincorporated association

+- any organisation not included in section 4.1

+- a trust (however, an incorporated trustee may apply on behalf of a trust)

+- a Commonwealth, State, Territory or local government body (including government business enterprises)

+- a non-corporate Commonwealth entity.